 Disadvantages of Getting Pet Insurance

-Even if the reasons mentioned above can be as good as it gets, like other insurances, pet insurances also have its disadvantages.
-And these disadvantages are:
+Even if the reasons mentioned above can be as good as it gets, like other insurances, pet insurance also has its disadvantages.

 1. Pet insurance may be costly, especially in large and urbanized cities.

-There are high demands for insurance in urbanized areas of the country.
-It is primarily due to costly and top veterinary healthcare in these cities.
+This is primarily due to the costly and top veterinary healthcare in these cities.

 2. It is not an option for any pets with pre-existing conditions.